 Chief Executive Officer

 Over the last twenty years, Devlin has co-written and produced some of the most successful feature films of all time.
-He co-wrote and produced STARGATE, GODZILLA and INDEPENDENCE DAY (which grossed over $800 million worldwide).
+He co-wrote and produced STARGATE, GODZILLA and INDEPENDENCE DAY.

 Also under the Electric banner, Devlin produced the World War I action/adventure FLYBOYS, EIGHT LEGGED FREAKS, CELLULAR and the critically acclaimed documentary WHO KILLED THE ELECTRIC CAR?
 Just prior to forming Electric Entertainment Devlin produced the Mel Gibson period drama, THE PATRIOT, which was nominated for three Academy Awards.